Azure/connectthedots/Devices/DeviceSetup.md

 ### Build a sensor infrastructure ###
 For additional scenarios, or more advanced configurations, follow the setup instructions in the folders for the devices or gateways listed above.
-For example, to include a Gadgeteer using the .NET Microframework code, follow [these instructions](DirectlyConnectedDevices/NETMF/ConnectTheDotsGadgeteer/Docs/NETMF%20Gadgeteer%20setup.md).